Abu Musab al-Zarqawi: Claims of death

-In March 2004, an insurgent group in Iraq issued a statement saying that Zarqawi had been killed in April 2003.
+In March 2004, an insurgent group in Iraq issued a statement saying that al-Zarqawi had been killed in April 2003.
 The statement said that he was unable to escape the missile attack because of his prosthetic leg.
 His followers claimed he was killed in a U.S. bombing raid in the north of Iraq.
-The claim that Zarqawi had been killed in northern Iraq "at the beginning of the war", and that subsequent use of his name was a useful myth, was repeated in September 2005 by Sheikh Jawad Al-Khalessi, a Shiite imam.
+The claim that al-Zarqawi had been killed in northern Iraq "at the beginning of the war", and that subsequent use of his name was a useful myth, was repeated in September 2005 by Jawad Al-Khalessi, a Shiite imam.

-On May 24, 2005, it was reported on an Islamic website that a deputy would take command of Al-Qaeda while Zarqawi recovered from injuries sustained in an attack.
-Later that week the Iraqi government confirmed that Zarqawi had been wounded by U.S. forces, although the battalion did not realize it at the time.
+On May 24, 2005, it was reported on an Islamic website that a deputy would take command of al-Qaeda while al-Zarqawi recovered from injuries sustained in an attack.
+Later that week the Iraqi government confirmed that al-Zarqawi had been wounded by U.S. forces, although the battalion did not realize it at the time.
 The extent of his injuries is not known, although some radical Islamic websites called for prayers for his health.
-There are reports that a local hospital treated a man, suspected to be Zarqawi, with severe injuries.
+There are reports that a local hospital treated a man, suspected to be al-Zarqawi, with severe injuries.
 He was also said to have subsequently left Iraq for a neighbouring country, accompanied by two physicians.
 However, later that week the radical Islamic website retracted its report about his injuries and claimed that he was in fine health and was running the jihad operation.